toxinu/sushi/README.rst

 Sushi
 =====

-Sushi is Python package builder.
-Enough to create same package structure everytime.
+Sushi is application package builder.
+Enough to create same package structure every time.
 Create custom recipes for Flask, Django, etc...

+Sushi work like a package manager, Homebrew for example.
+You have to add a least one cookbook to your in order to have some recipes available.
+And of course you can very easily create your own cookbook cause they are __Github`` repositories.

 - Deploy the same everytime
 - Make specific recipe for Flask, Django, ...